Kong/docs.konghq.com/app/plugins/serverless-functions.md

 different priority in the plugin chain.

 - `pre-function`
-  - Runs before other plugins are ran.
+  - Runs before other plugins run during access phase.
 - `post-function`
-  - Runs after all other plugins have ran.
+  - Runs after other plugins in the access phase.

 ## Demonstration

-1. Create a Service on Kong, with a fake upstream:
+1. Create a Service on Kong:

     ```bash
     $ curl -i -X  POST http://localhost:8001/services/ \